kamelnetworks/sonic/qsfp-sfp-adapters.md

 ## EEPROM on SFP

-Example EEPROM where 0x100 is mapped to I2C address 0x51.
+Example EEPROM of a DWDM SFP where 0x100 is mapped to I2C address 0x51.
 ```
 00000000  0b 04 07 80 00 00 00 00  00 00 00 03 67 00 50 ff  |............g.P.|
 00000010  00 00 00 00 50 72 6f 20  31 30 20 4f 70 74 69 78  |....Pro 10 Optix|